micmejia/bible-dump/NKJV/Acts/Acts 17.md

 because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained.
 He has given assurance of this to all by raising Him from the dead."

 ###### 32
-And when they heard of the resurrection of the dead, some mocked, while others said, "We will hear you again on this _matter._"
+And when they heard of the resurrection of the dead, some mocked, while others said, "We will hear you again on this matter."

 ###### 33
 So Paul departed from among them.